GeekInTheNorth/GeekInTheNorth.github.io/_posts/2026-05-01-creating-my-first-custom-gpt.md

 A few takeaways from the build worth carrying into any future GPT:

-- **Treat ChatGPT as a thinking partner during drafting.**  It volunteered useful guardrails I might have only thought of after the fact — filtering cancelled events, hiding internal IDs, capping result counts, adding DJ insight rather than reading API data verbatim.
+- **Treat ChatGPT as a thinking partner during drafting.**  It volunteered useful guardrails I might have only thought of after the fact; such as filtering cancelled events, hiding internal IDs, capping result counts, adding DJ insight rather than reading API data verbatim.
 - **Keep the instructions and schema as separate documents.**  Versioning them alongside the rest of the site repository and pasting clean copies into the Configure screen made iteration far less stressful than editing live.
 - **Operation summaries and parameter descriptions do most of the work for Actions.**  A little extra time on those is the difference between the GPT confidently picking the right operation and hesitating or asking the user a clarifying question.
 - **Pin down privacy and what-not-to-expose rules from day one.**  It's far easier than walking the model back later.